nolanlawson/css-talk-2022/markdown.md

 First off, explicitly
 telling the browser the sizes of things will always be less work than asking it to run its layout algorithm.
 If you know the exact width/height of something, you can set the explicit size rather than letting the browser calculate it.
-Absolute/relative positioninng is always fast.
+Absolute/relative positioning is always fast.

 --
 - Use fewer DOM nodes (e.g. virtualization)